Prime meridian: History

 Ptolemy's 1st projection, redrawn under Maximus Planudes around 1300, using a prime meridian through the Canary Islands west of Africa, at the left-hand edge of the map (The obvious central line shown here is the junction of two sheets.)

 The notion of longitude for Greeks was developed by the Greek Eratosthenes (c.
 276 – 195 BCE) in Alexandria, and Hipparchus (c.
 190 – 120 BCE) in Rhodes, and applied to a large number of cities by the geographer Strabo (64/63 BCE – c.
 24 CE).
 Ptolemy (c.
 90 – 168 CE) was the first geographer to use a consistent meridian for a world map, in his Geographia.

 Ptolemy used as his basis the "Fortunate Isles", a group of islands in the Atlantic, which are usually associated with the Canary Islands (13°W to 18°W), although his maps correspond more closely to the Cape Verde islands (22°W to 25°W).
 The main point is to be comfortably west of the western tip of Africa (17°30′W) as negative numbers were not yet in use.
 His prime meridian corresponds to 18°40′ west of Winchester (about 20°W) today.
 At that time the chief method of determining longitude was by using the reported times of lunar eclipses in different countries.

 One of the earliest known descriptions of standard time in India appeared in the 4th century CE astronomical treatise Surya Siddhanta.
-Postulating a spherical Earth, the book described the thousands years old customs of the prime meridian, or zero longitude, as passing through Avanti, the ancient name for the historic city of Ujjain, and Rohitaka, the ancient name for Rohtak, a city near the Kurukshetra.
+Postulating a spherical Earth, the book described the thousands years old customs of the prime meridian, or zero longitude, as passing through Avanti, the ancient name for the historic city of Ujjain in Central India, and Rohitaka, the ancient name for Rohtak, a city 750 km north.